kcofoni/ha-netro-watering/README.md

 ![change controller options](images/controller_options.png "Controller options")
 ![change sensor options](images/sensor_options.png "Sensor options")

-**IMPORTANT: to be effective, each time options have been changed the related device must be reloaded.**
+**IMPORTANT: to be effective, each time options have been changed, the related device must be reloaded.**

 ## Running
 No dedicated card has been implemented yet but perhaps there will be user contributions in this direction.
-In the meantime can be displayed in a very classical layout as follows:
+In the meantime it can be displayed in a very classical layout as follows:

 ![start watering](images/running.png "Dashboard")

 ### Automation
 The Netro Watering entities may be integrated into automations.
 The following integration custom services are available:
-- **start watering** and **stop watering** services - to be applied to any controller or zone
+- **start watering** and **stop watering** services - to be applied to any controller or zone.
-- **enable** and **disable** services - to be applied to any controller
+- **enable** and **disable** services - to be applied to any controller.

 ![call service](images/service_call.png "Developer Tools")

-### Force moisture level
+### Set moisture level
-The nominal functioning of the Netro ecosystem is based on irrigation planning algorithms that take into account the physiognomy of the areas to be irrigated, the plants that compose them and the properties of the soil as well as a certain number of other factors.
+The nominal functioning of the Netro ecosystem is based on irrigation planning algorithms that take into account the physiognomy of the areas to be irrigated, the plants that compose them and the properties of the soil, the weather forecast, as well as a certain number of other factors.
 In addition to this information, Netro needs to know at a given time the temperature and humidity of the areas to be watered in order to precisely determine the watering periods.
 Soil sensors supplied by Netro (Whisperer model) allow these measurements to be made.
 If you do not have these sensors which are an integral part of the ecosystem but other external sensors, you can provide Netro with the level of humidity given by these sensors so that it can apply its algorithms in the same way.

 The **set moisture** service provided by the integration and applicable to a particular zone, allows this to be done.